torrinworx/Blend_My_NFTs/README.md

 Link to the Blend_My_NFTs Tuotrial series on Youtube: https://www.youtube.com/watch?v=dUajXAZzSPc&list=PLuVvzaanutXetnvsa2_xvXvpREUEYfpg1

 Note - Though this video series may be helpful, it is not up to date with the current Blend_My_NFTs release.
 This document has more detailes and may have newer information.
+If you have no experience with the Blender API I recomend watch this tutorial on running python scripts in Blender: https://www.youtube.com/watch?v=cyt0O7saU4Q

 ## Important Terminology